markomanninen/artifactsofthefloweroflife/cownose.md

 Educated geometrical practice relating to intersecting circles have a long tradition.
 We can see it from mathematical clay tablets available since Old Babylonian period (2000-1600 BC).

-Intersecting circles forming the concave square or the so-called Apsamikku is discussed in "*[Mesopotamian mathematics](https://www.academia.edu/1261766/Mesopotamian_mathematics_page_proofs_)*" by Eleanor Robson.
+Intersecting circles forming the concave square or the so-called Apsamikku is discussed in "[Mesopotamian mathematics](https://www.academia.edu/1261766/Mesopotamian_mathematics_page_proofs_)" by Eleanor Robson.
 Simple depiction of the four petal rosette pattern in question looks like this:

 ![The Cownose geometric pattern © Marko Manninen / Creative Commons](./media/Apsamikku.png){caption=1 width=300}